pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_get-groups.md

----
-# metadata #
-title:  pachctl auth get-groups
+## pachctl auth get-groups

-description: "Get the list of groups a user belongs to.
-If no user is specified, the current user's groups are listed."
+Get the list of groups a user belongs to
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-cliGlossary:  a
----

 ### Synopsis